iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { Logger } from '@bentley/bentleyjs-core';
 import { LogLevel } from '@bentley/bentleyjs-core';
 import { LowAndHighXYZ } from '@bentley/geometry-core';
+import { MassPropertiesRequestProps } from '@bentley/imodeljs-common';
+import { MassPropertiesResponseProps } from '@bentley/imodeljs-common';
 import { ModelProps } from '@bentley/imodeljs-common';
 import { ModelSelectorProps } from '@bentley/imodeljs-common';
 import { NavigationBindingValue } from '@bentley/imodeljs-common';